Matias-Vallejos/odin-recipes/README.md

 # odin-recipes
-This is a learning project about the basics of HTML Building a recipe page
+This is a learning project about the basics of only HTML Building a recipe page